dcai/curl/README.md

-# cURL wrapper class for PHP
+# curl wrapper class for PHP

-This is a PHP class to make cURL library easier to use
+A PHP wrapper class to simplify [PHP cURL Library](http://php.net/manual/en/book.curl.php).

 ## How to use
 Following code shows how to use this class